DevLUp-Inc/Collab-Template/README.md

 This template aims to provide the following:

-1. A simple Git workflow designed for teams
+1. A simple Git workflow designed for teams.
-2. Guidelines for project organization
+2. Guidelines for project organization.
-3. A place to consolidate project resources and documentation
+3. A place to consolidate project resources and documentation.

 ## Repository Setup